 The Pre-Ethereum Internet

 The Ethereum ecosystem is a digital Wild West attracting technologists who would rather ditch mainstream digital platforms and settle a new world of radical social experiments than attempt to change the behaviors of existing tech giants through activism or relying on regulators.

 Yearning for Youtube alternatives?
-Look into Bitchute
+Look into Bitchute.

 Ticked off by Tik Tok?
-Give Pepo
+Give Pepo a chance.

 The fate of these fledgling protocols, platforms, and applications is uncertain, but they offer a tantalizing glimpse of what the future may hold.
 These bold social experiments have helped create a compelling narrative that has attracted some of the world's brightest developers and entrepreneurs.

 1.7 billion people across the globe don't have access to bank accounts, and two-thirds of the "unbanked" have mobile phones that could give them access to basic financial services without needing to open a bank account.
 Decentralized Finance (#DeFi) applications are designed to support the creation of a global financial system that is more broadly accessible, transparent, and efficient.